Travelling with Infants in Flight

 What is the safest age for a baby to fly?

-While babies can fly as early as 7 days old, waiting until at least 2 weeks and consulting a pediatrician ensures safety.
+While airlines allow babies as young as 7 days old, waiting until at least 2 weeks old and getting a pediatrician’s approval is the safest approach.

 How to carry baby food in flight?